AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 - Create `VkDescriptorPool` (it specifies the total number of descriptors in a single thread).
 - Create `VkDescriptorSet` (set of descriptors.
 One per swapchain image).

 Save the drawing command for your object in the **command buffer**.

+### Drawing:

+Drawing commands (`vkCmdDraw()`) are explicitly recorded to a `VkCommandBuffer` (which is allocated from a `VkCommandPool`).
+This requires binding some elements: render pass, subpass, vertex buffer, index buffer, descriptor sets.

+To render to one of the swapchain images we call `vkAcquireNextImageKHR()` to get the index of the next image in the chain.
+Then, we submit our `VkCommandBuffer` to the `VkQueue` (via `vkQueueSubmit()`), which passes the commands to the GPU and executes them.
+Then, we call `vkQueuePresentKHR()` to present the rendered image to the display.

 ### Others: